GoncaloCamaz/go-tryouts/concurrency/readme.md

 # Buffered channels

+We can use Buffered channels to do asynchronous communication since, the go routine sending data to the channel will not block by waiting until someone reads from the channel.
+We can simply read the information later from the channel and proceed...

 msgch := make(chan int, 10) // 10 being the number of ints the channel can accept

+Considering the example bellow:

+We want to send three chars through a channel

+func main() {
+	charChannel := make(chan string, 3)
+	chars := []string{"a", "b", "c"}

+	for _, s := range chars {
+		select {
+		case charChannel <- s:
+		}
+	}

+	// important to close the channel
+	close(charChannel)

+	// we can now loop through the result for result := range charChannel {
+		fmt.Println(result)
+	}
+}

 # Unbuffered channels

+Unbuffered channels are used to do synchronous communication because, since there is no capacity, we must be ready to read when we send data.
+If not, the go routine will block its execution.

 msgch := make(chan int)